celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-in-rc1.md

 celocli releasegold:create-account --contract $CELO_VALIDATOR_RG_ADDRESS
 ```

-By running the following commands, you can see that the `ReleaseGold` contract addresses are now also associated with a registered Locked Gold Account.
+By running the following commands, you can see that the `ReleaseGold` contract addresses are now also associated with a registered Account.

 ```bash
 # On your local machine